 You can reach me at Adrienne.Schlake@slps.org or on Class Dojo and Teams.

 I teach Wilkinson's preschool special education classroom, in room 112.
-This is my fifth year teaching this setting.
+This is my sixth year teaching this setting.
 Before that I taught general education preschool for three years, and before that I had five years of wonderful experiences as a teaching assistant in a variety of special education and Title 1 classrooms.